phunterlau/scholar_extension/README.md

 Change logs:

+* July 31: update UI with a small blue line for progress bar under the search box; add red panda logo and user click the extension button to run summarization; add rate limiting to the backend.
 * July 30: add Llama 3.1 support via Groq; add "start summary" and a progress bar, and the summary shows up one by one when done.

 ## How to install